Transferring Universities Or Changing Courses? Here’s What You Need To Know

 It’s possible to transfer universities in the first year, but as mentioned, you’ll need to do some research, especially on the terms of your new university and course.

-In all cases, you’ll need to provide all the modules you’ve studied and the marks received for them.
-Yes, that includes all the ones you didn’t perform well in.
+In all cases, you’ll need to provide all the modules you’ve studied and the marks received for them, including all the ones you didn’t perform well in.

 You’ll also need to manage your expectations, as not all universities will make the switch happen.
 Some may allow you to join the next term, or you may have to start the course from Year 1 first semester, even if the courses are similar.